How to Extract Metadata from Diagrams Using GroupDocs Metadata Java

 - Libraries and Versions: GroupDocs.Metadata library version 24.12 or later.

-- Environment Setup: A basic Java development setup with Maven for dependency management.
+- Environment Setup: Java development environment with Maven.

-- Knowledge Prerequisites: Familiarity with Java programming is recommended.
+- Knowledge Prerequisites: Basic familiarity with Java programming.

 Setting Up GroupDocs.Metadata for Java